xuwangyin/DAT/README.md

 ## Model Configuration Files

-The following table outlines the configuration files in `model_configs/` and their purposes:
+Model configuration files are located in `model_configs/` and specify the model architecture, training hyperparameters, and checkpoint paths for evaluation:

 | Method | Configuration File |
 |--------|-------------------|